 Businesses need a way to tell potential customers about their products.
 For some, television advertising may be the best way.
 For others newspapers, magazines, or radio advertising prove most effective.
 But most companies want to target specific kinds of customers, and therefore it's often impractical to use mass media programs to reach them.
 Those businesses depend on letters, phone calls, and, yes, email as a way to inform customers about their products.
 The dangers here seem exaggerated.

-What is dangerous are recent efforts that prevent legitimate companies from using email as a mechanism to advise potential customers about their products.
+dangerous are recent efforts that prevent legitimate companies from using email as a mechanism to advise potential customers about their products.
 California, for example, has recently passed legislation that makes it a crime to send unsolicited commercial email to anyone who lives in that state.
 Damages can be up to $1,000 for each message and up to a million dollars per incident.
 What's more, proposed federal law will send violators to jail for up to one year and repeat offenders to jail for five years.